jihunchoi/jihunchoi.github.io/about.md

 - [LinkedIn](https://www.linkedin.com/in/jihun-choi/)

 ***I'm looking for a job!***
-I'm expected to graduate in Feb 2020 and currently looking for a research position.
+I'm expected to graduate in Feb 2020 and currently looking for a postdoc or research position.

 ### Publications
 - [**Cell-aware Stacked LSTMs for Modeling Sentences**](https://arxiv.org/abs/1809.02279)